Martín Jaite: Tennis career

 Jaite was a top junior in both Spain and Argentina.
 He joined Argentina's Davis Cup team.
 He began playing on the ATP tour in 1983, and soon was ranked among the top 20 players in the world.
 He reached the quarterfinals in competition at the French Open in 1985, defeating Paolo Canè, Trevor Allan, Miloslav Mečíř and Heinz Günthardt before losing to Ivan Lendl.
-In May 1986 at Forest Hills Jaite defeated world no. 4 Boris Becker 6–2, 7–6.
+In May 1986 at Forest Hills Jaite defeated world No. 4 Boris Becker in straight sets.

 In May 1987, Jaite beat world no. 9 Henri Leconte in Germany in two tiebreaks.
 In September 1987, Jaite upset world no. 3 Mats Wilander in five sets to win a competition in Barcelona, Spain.
 In April 1989, he upset world no. 8 Jakob Hlasek in two sets in Monte Carlo.

 Jaite became only the sixth South American to be ranked in the top 10 in the ATP computer rankings, reaching no. 10 in 1990.
-In May 1990, he defeated world no. 2 Stefan Edberg 3–6, 6–2, 6–4 in Germany.
-Jaite defeated world no. 4 Guy Forget 6–2, 6–2 in April 1991 in France, and then again in July, 7–6(5), 7–5, in Gstaad, Switzerland.
+In May 1990, he defeated world No. 2 Stefan Edberg in three sets in Germany.
+Jaite defeated world No. 4 Guy Forget in April 1991 in France, and then again in July, in Gstaad, Switzerland.